Substra/substra-frontend/ci/readme.md

 -   pushing a tag
 -   [running it manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) via the github interface or a HTTP API call

-The registry is `gcr.io/connect-314908` _(ie the registry for the `connect` project on GCP)_
+The registry is `ghcr.io/substra`

-The helm chart repository is `core.harbor.tooling.owkin.com/chartrepo/connect-frontend`.
+The helm chart repository is `https://substra.github.io/charts/substra-frontend`.

 ## Release